Rebati Mohan Dutta Choudhury

-Rebati Mohan Dutta Choudhury (1924–2008) was a noted Assamese litterateur, Sahitya Akademi Award winner and an academician from Gauripur in Assam, India.
+Rebati Mohan Dutta Choudhury (1924 – 29 February 2008) was a noted Assamese litterateur, Sahitya Akademi Award winner and an academic from Gauripur in Assam, India.
 Popularly he is known as Sheelabhadra, his pen name.

 Early life and education

 Born in 1924 at Gauripur in Dhubri District, Dutta Choudhury pursued his graduation from Carmichael College, Rangpur (now in Bangladesh).
 He obtained his post-graduation in Pure Mathematics from Calcutta University in 1946, with a first class and silver medal.

 Career

 After his post-graduated studies, he joined Cotton College, Guwahati as a lecturer in Mathematics.
 Subsequently, he became a contractor, a sub-editor with the Assam Tribune and assistant manager in a tea estate for some time and finally he restarted his teaching career in the Assam Engineering College, Guwahati in 1957 as a lecturer.
 And he retired in 1982 as a professor in mathematics.

 He died on 29 February 2008 at a hospital in Guwahati.